wangfans248/wangfans248.github.io/README.md

 ## About

-Undergraduate researcher at Huazhong University of Science and Technology (HUST), working on Computer Vision and Anomaly Detection.
+Undergraduate researcher at Huazhong University of Science and Technology (HUST), working on Diffusion Model, Reinforcement Learning and Anomaly Detection.

 ## Structure